 We support and service your measurement equipment through its entire life-cycle, from installation to preventive maintenance and calibration to equipment repair.

-Electrodes with refillable liquid reference electrolyte will have a longer life, less risk of reference contamination and faster response time than electrodes with gel electrolyte.
+Electrodes with refillable liquid reference electrolyte will have a longer life, less risk of reference contamination, and faster response time than electrodes with gel electrolyte.
 However, sensors with gel electrolyte are easier to maintain.

 pH glass sensors need to be kept moist at all times.
 If an electrode dries out during storage, a regeneration procedure is required to restore the hydrated glass layer and the reference junction in order to make the sensor operable.
 As a general rule, store your pH sensor in the same solution as the reference electrolyte of the sensor.
-In most cases InLab® Storage solution can be used.
+In most cases, InLab® Storage solution can be used.
 Sensors with a bridge electrolyte should be stored in the electrolyte of the outer electrolyte compartment.

 Your pH sensor should be cleaned regularly.
 Reduced slope and/or offset or slow response time are an indication that your sensor needs cleaning.
 Fats, oils, and grease should be cleaned with a non-ionic surfactant solution or methanol.
 Proteins should be cleaned with a Pepsin-HCl Cleaner solution.
-After cleaning, rinse the sensor with deionized water, recondition it in 3M KCl and then store in store in the InLab® Storage Solution.
+After cleaning, rinse the sensor with deionized water, recondition it in 3M KCl and then store it in store in the InLab® Storage Solution.

 Yes.
 If the bridge electrolyte has a higher filling level, then it flows into the chamber with the pH reference electrolyte (due to the higher pressure at the inner junction).
-This changes the composition and it is not pure 3 mol/L KCl anymore.
+This changes the composition and is not pure 3 mol/L KCl anymore.
 The reference signal of the electrode depends on the solution's composition, hence, the measured potential between measuring half-cell and reference half-cell changes due to it.